Context

 • Supporting food security and protect those impacted by malnutrition

-• In the wake of the COVID-19 pandemic and the ongoing conflict in Ukraine, food insecurity is projected to double relative to pre-pandemic levels.
+• In the wake of ongoing crises in Gaza and Sudan, food insecurity is projected to continue to worsen in 2025 with 1.9 million people already on the brink of famine.
 More funding is needed for agricultural development, food assistance programs, nutrition, as well trade support programs.
 Moving forward, donors should prioritize sustainable, long-term interventions that are evidence-based, context-specific, and designed to meet the needs of vulnerable populations as well as maximize the impact of each dollar spent.

 • Targeting agricultural sustainability as a lever for climate change adaptation